juntong20XX/juntong20XX.github.io/_posts/2025-02-25-year-2-project-index_en.md

 ![](Poster - Release.png)

-In our second-year project, our team has been dedicated to developing an innovative, flexible modular robotic interface platform.
+In our year 2 project, our team has been dedicated to developing an innovative, flexible modular robotic interface platform.
 This project aims to provide a smarter and more open control solution for Internet of Things (IoT) devices.

 ## Project Overview